Jai707/WebOS-Piracy-Guide/README.md

 7. If you can not find link to a specific title or want to add some other torrent to the app you  can do so by adding magnet link/file in zhilkin.org from your browser.

-Disclaimer:- I dont own/run any of the services
+If you liked this guide, support me by starring the repo Disclaimer:- I dont own/run any of the services